-The chairman of the board is responsible for ensuring that relevant matters are considered by the board.
-Board members and the general manager can require specific matters to be considered by the board.
+The chair of the board is responsible for summonses to board meetings and ensuring that relevant matters are considered by the board.
+The chair of the board can delegate responsibility for summonses to the general manager.
+Both board members and the general manager can require specific matters to be considered by the board by contacting the chair of the board.
 A summons with an agenda and relevant board documents must be distributed to the board members no later than one week before the board meeting is scheduled to be held in order to give the members sufficient time to familiarise themselves with the matters ahead of the meeting.

-The person who prepares the matter, who could be the general manager, chairman of the board or both in partnership, must present a recommendation with a proposal for a decision for the board.
+The person who prepares the matter, who could be the general manager, chair of the board or both in partnership, must present a recommendation with a proposal for a decision for the board.

-The chairman of the board is responsible for the dialogue with the general manager.
+The chair of the board is responsible for the dialogue with the general manager.

 Board matters must be considered in a meeting or in some other appropriate way.
 This could for example be a conference call, video meeting or e-mail.

 Board meetings are held as and when necessary.
-The Companies Act does not stipulate any requirement as regards the number of board meetings which must be held during the year.
-However, to ensure that the supervisory role is fulfilled, the board should be summoned to meetings at least once a quarter.
+The Limited Liability Companies Act does not stipulate any requirement as regards the number of board meetings which must be held during the year.
+However, to ensure that the supervisory role is fulfilled, the board should be summoned to meetings at least every fourth month.

 It is the board which, through its strategic work, establishes goals for the general management and which adopts annual plans for the business.
-The chairman of the board is responsible for the completeness of the board work and for ensuring that the annual plan is followed.
+The chair of the board is responsible for ensuring that the annual plan is followed.

-Board meetings are normally chaired by the chairman of the board, who is responsible for ensuring that the board can take decisions/adopt resolutions concerning a matter.
+Board meetings are chaired by the chairperson of the board, who is responsible for ensuring that the board can take decisions/adopt resolutions concerning a matter.